oskarhane/suber/README.md

 Usage with Redux.
-This way we can use local state only but still take advantage of the Redux ecosystem of create middlewares.
+This way we can use local state only but still take advantage of the Redux ecosystem of great middlewares.

 ```javascript
 // app.js